appwrite/appwrite/docs/tutorials/add-storage-adapter.md

 ### Agenda

 Storage providers help us use various storage services to store our Appwrite data.
-As of the writing of these lines we already support Local storage, [AWS S3](https://aws.amazon.com/s3/) storage and [Digitalocean Spaces](https://www.digitalocean.com/products/spaces/) storage.
+As of the writing of these lines, we already support Local storage, [AWS S3](https://aws.amazon.com/s3/) storage and [Digitalocean Spaces](https://www.digitalocean.com/products/spaces/) storage.

-As the storage library is separated into [utopia-php/storage](https://github.com/utopia-php/storage), adding new storage adapter will consist of two phases.
+As the storage library is separated into [utopia-php/storage](https://github.com/utopia-php/storage), adding a new storage adapter will consist of two phases.
 First adding and implementing the new adapter in the [utopia-php/storage](https://github.com/utopia-php/storage) and then adding support to the new storage adapter in Appwrite.

 ### Phase 1
 In phase 1, we will introduce and implement the new device adapter in [utopia-php/storage](https://github.com/utopia-php/storage) library.